 Drinking and Driving is Never a Good Idea

 We have created this list to illustrate how easy it is to get a DUI first offense without ever intending to put yourself and others on the road at risk.
 Even though there is a strong stigma against DUI, it is possible for all people from all backgrounds to find themselves in the kinds of high-pressure situations that lead to drinking and driving.
-If you have made a mistake and require a Providence DUI attorney to help resolve the situation, contact Chad F. Bank Attorney at Law by calling 401-229-5088.
+If you have made a mistake and require a Providence DUI attorney to help resolve the situation, contact The Law Office of Chad F Bank today by calling 401-229-5088.